MicroFish91/a11y-kit/README.md

 ## UI Components

-UI components are listed in the `components` folder.
-Any changes or enhancments to the components should be made here.
+UI components are listed in the `components/` folder.
+Any changes or enhancements to the components should be made here.

 <img src="https://github.com/MicroFish91/a11y-kit/blob/main/resources/changeFeature.gif?raw=true" alt="a11y-kit Menu Display" />